iamabhishek98/ee4210_socket_programming/README.md

 1. The program will choose the default host address and pick an available port.

-2. Using the displayed host address and port upon running the program, send a HTTP1.1 GET request with the help of a networking utility like `netcat` to view the webpage.
+2. Using the host address and port displayed upon running the program, send a HTTP/1.1 GET request with the help of a networking utility like `netcat` to view the webpage.